 A Diesel Pusher, a Hill and Summer Temperatures

 There is a combination of events that can make your life as an RV driver exciting.
 Imagine this scenario, you’re driving your diesel-pusher motor home to Las Vegas and are climbing up the Baker grade.
-Its 114 F diesel_pusheroutside and as you start up the grade you notice the engine temperature is rising, what to do?
+Its 114 F outside and as you start up the grade you notice the engine temperature is rising, what to do?

 There is only one thing you can do if you want to keep going; first cancel your cruise control and slow your speed.
 Next, arrow your transmission to a lower gear until your engine is turning at least 2,000 rpm’s.
 Keep the speed that gives you at least 2,000 rpm’s and monitor the temperature gauge until the top of the hill.
 You’ll see your temperature drop.